We enjoy life by the help and society of others

 We do it for Brother Lou

-Phi Delta Theta has a unique partnership with The ALS Association in honor of Phi Delta Theta member and baseball great, Lou Gehrig, who passed away from ALS, now commonly known as Lou Gehrig’s disease.
-The mission of The ALS Association is to lead the fight to treat and cure ALS through global research and nationwide advocacy while also empowering people with Lou Gehrig’s disease and their families to live fuller lives by providing them with compassionate care and support.
+Phi Delta Theta has a unique partnership with The Live Like Lou Foundation in honor of Phi Delta Theta member and baseball great, Lou Gehrig, who passed away from ALS, now commonly known as Lou Gehrig’s disease.
+The mission of The Live Like Lou Foundation is to lead the fight to treat and cure ALS through global research and nationwide advocacy while also empowering people with Lou Gehrig’s disease and their families to live fuller lives by providing them with compassionate care and support.

-Each year, thousands of dollars are raised for The ALS Association through the efforts of Phi Delta Theta members.
-The Fraternity encourages all of its chapters to connect with their local chapter of The ALS Association.
+Each year, thousands of dollars are raised for The Live Like Lout Foundation through the efforts of Phi Delta Theta members.

 The Lou Gehrig Award